Some guy with a mullet and loud voice had lobbed that one word my way.

 And the wonder Christmas whispers it right into the pragmatism of my New Year:

-Is Jesus merely useful to you — or is He ultimately beautiful to you?
+Is Jesus merely useful for your life — or is He ultimately the most beautiful in your life?

 When Jesus is merely useful to me, I want Him to move my world.